 Who Is Vicitimized by Transmisogyny?

-Transmisogyny targets transgender and transsexual women – male-to-female (MTF) people who were assigned a male gender at birth, but have transitioned to identify as women.
+Transmisogyny targets transgender and transsexual women – people who were assigned male at birth, but who identify as women.

 Transgender women are not the only people who experience transmisogyny.

 Trans* people who do not necessarily identify as women, but who present feminine characteristics and/or identify along the feminine end of the gender spectrum are also on the receiving end of transmisogyny.